emagiz/emdocs/referenceguide/index.md

   - [XPath value mapping](xpath-value-mapping.md)

 ## <img src="img/ServiceActivator.png" height="30"/> Service activators
+A service activator triggers a service instance when receiving a message.
+If this service returns a value the service activator functions similar to a transformer, if not it can be compared to an outbound channel adapter.
 - [Control bus](control-bus.md)
 - [Custom error message activator](custom-error-message-activator.md)
   - [Expression evaluating request handler advice](expression-evaluating-request-handler-advice.md)